What are patient/family satisfaction rates?

 In 2015, families rated their experience with the Breathing Institute a 9 or 10 (on a scale of 0-10, with 10 being the highest) 82.8% of the time.

 Here is a breakdown of our satisfaction scores from last year.
 The first graph shows patient satisfaction with our overall quality of care.
 The second graph shows satisfaction with the care provider.

 In addition to the scores you see above, we also ask families to comment on their experience in their own words.
-Here is some feedback we got from families in 2013:
+Here is some feedback we've received from families:

 - “Dr. Baker is always understanding, empathetic and really amazing.”

 - “Dr. Stacey Martiniano is very open and gives my daughter a lot of confidence.
 My daughter is not scared when she's going to the doctor if she is going to see her.
 The entire staff at Children’s Hospital is the best.”

 - “Dr. White is just so personable, great sense of humor, makes things easy to understand, makes a point to work with us as parents.
 He is great.”

 - “Alicia Grenolds is fantastic, can't say enough about her.
 She is very knowledgeable and spends a lot of time and always can get in contact."

 - “Kelli the nurse was excellent, spent a lot of time with us and answered all of our questions.”